Azure/bicep-registry-modules/avm/res/desktop-virtualization/workspace/README.md

 </details>
 <p>

-### Example 4: _Using only defaults_
+### Example 4: _WAF-aligned_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module in alignment with the best-practices of the Well-Architected Framework.

 <details>